What is the main source of law authorising this entity form?

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-After registration the SAU will have to request the CUIT from the AFIP in order to operate commercially.
+After registration, the SAU will have to request the CUIT from the AFIP in order to operate commercially.

-In case the SAU is registered with the IGJ in the City of Buenos Aires, the CUIT is granted as part of the incorporation procedure.
+If the SAU is registered with the IGJ in the City of Buenos Aires, the CUIT is granted as part of the incorporation procedure.
 This alternative might not be available in other jurisdictions.
-In order to obtain a CUIT, a public accountant must issue and submit AFIP´s Form 185 together with 2,500 ARS (25 USD).

 What is the title of the applicable company registry?